 Frequently Asked Questions

-Here you’ll find answers to some of the questions we’re most often asked about who we are, what we do, and how we support pastors, churches, and organizations through our work at the Alabama Center for Pastoral Resilience.
+Here you’ll find answers to some of the questions we’re most often asked about our work—who we are, what we do, and how we support pastors, churches, and organizations through the Alabama Center for Pastoral Resilience.

 General